embar-/pdsa-grapher/README.md

 - Internal Dash Cytoscape bug: When using the Cyto engine, the pop-up about the connection may appear in the wrong place, although explanations are displayed correctly when clicking on a node.
 - Requested feature: The ability to edit connections between tables (often they are missing).
-- Requested feature: The ability to mark columns to be included in the new prototype table.
 - Requested feature: Analyze SQL commands of views and draw their structure.
 - See also other ideas in https://github.com/Lukas-Vasionis/pdsa-grapher/issues